Decision Tree (Concurrency)

 The Random Forest Operator creates several random trees on different Example subsets.
 The resulting model is based on voting of all these trees.
 Due to this difference, it is less prone to overtraining.

 Bootstrap aggregating (bagging) is a machine learning ensemble meta-algorithm to improve classification and regression models in terms of stability and classification accuracy.
 It also reduces variance and helps to avoid 'overfitting'.
 Although it is usually applied to decision tree models, it can be used with any type of model.

 The input data which is used to generate the decision tree model.

 The decision tree model is delivered from this output port.

 The ExampleSet that was given as input is passed without changing to the output through this port.

 Selects the criterion on which Attributes will be selected for splitting.
+For each of these criteria the split value is optimized with regards to the chosen criterion.
 It can have one of the following values:

 - information_gain: The entropies of all the Attributes are calculated and the one with least entropy is selected for split.
 This method has a bias towards selecting Attributes with a large number of values.

 - gain_ratio: A variant of information gain that adjusts the information gain for each Attribute to allow the breadth and uniformity of the Attribute values.

 - gini_index: A measure of inequality between the distributions of label characteristics.
 Splitting on a chosen Attribute results in a reduction in the average gini index of the resulting subsets.